 Study of evolution of public relations as a profession and basic theories about public opinion, public relations research and writing, developing and maintaining effective relationships with various publics, types of public relations communication, ethical and legal issues, and crisis management.
 Emphasis on applying theory to practice.
 Assignments typically include creation of public relations materials for major class project, analysis of case studies, and paper on legal/ethical issues.
-Prerequisite: COMM 2313 or permission of instructor.
+Prerequisite: COMM 2313 (News Reporting I) or permission of instructor.
 3 hours

 4313 ETHICAL AND LEGAL ISSUES IN COMMUNICATION Study and discussion of ethics and laws that affect contemporary communication issues, especially those that support and/or limit American free speech principles.
-Prerequisite: Junior standing and major in communication or permission of instructor.
+Prerequisite: Junior standing.
 3 hours